adrienerice/The_Chosen_Ones/README.md

 * Each project folder has a lib/ folder which contains the code for that app.

 # Prototype Deployment (from the code)
-The interim prototype can be installed on android phones (emulators included) using the .apk file.
-The final prototype can be view at [lukestringer.github.io](https://lukestringer.github.io).
+The interim prototype can be installed on android phones (emulators included) using the .apk file or viewed at [this link](https://lukejoshuastringer.github.io/).
+The final prototype can be viewed at [lukestringer.github.io](https://lukestringer.github.io).

 Otherwise, to deploy any of the prototypes locally from the code:
 * First [install flutter](https://flutter.dev/docs/get-started/install) (https://flutter.dev/docs/get-started/install).